 The Second Mile executive director declined to be interviewed.
-Counsel for the Second Mile told the Special Investigative Counsel, however, that the executive director told him that the executive director had a calendar entry for a meeting with Curley on March 19, 2001.362 He also told counsel that during the executive director's meeting with Curley that Curley related that an unidentified person saw Sandusky in the locker room shower on campus with a boy and felt uncomfortable with the situation;363 and that Curley had discussed the issue with Sandusky and concluded that nothing inappropriate occurred.364 According to Counsel for the Second Mile, Curley told the executive director, that "to avoid publicity issues," the University would not permit Sandusky to bring kids on campus.365 Curley also told the executive director that he was telling Second Mile so that the executive director could emphasize the issue to Sandusky.366
+Counsel for the Second Mile told the Special Investigative Counsel, however, that the executive director told him that the executive director had a calendar entry for a meeting with Curley on March 19, 2001.
+He also told counsel that during the executive director's meeting with Curley that Curley related that an unidentified person saw Sandusky in the locker room shower on campus with a boy and felt uncomfortable with the situation; and that Curley had discussed the issue with Sandusky and concluded that nothing inappropriate occurred.
+According to Counsel for the Second Mile, Curley told the executive director, that "to avoid publicity issues," the University would not permit Sandusky to bring kids on campus.
+The University would emphasize the issue to Sandusky.
+Second Mile so that the executive director could emphasize the issue to Sandusky.